All Things Digital: Part 2

 By : March 18, 2011: Category Inspirations, Quilt of Translations

-From a Jewish perspective we are intended to be a kind of Divine mirror.
+From a Jewish perspective, we are intended to be a kind of Divine mirror.
 ‘To walk in His ways’ implies that our existence can attempt to approximate expressions of Divinity.
 Noting that the primary name for the Divine in Hebrew is the ineffable name of four letters which rearrange to spell the word Havayah meaning ‘Being’ we might be tempted to borrow from 20th century philosophy and express the imperative to emulate the Divine in less theological terms.

 If the essential manifestation of Divinity is Being itself (thus making the expression “God is” a redundancy as if to say ‘Is is’) then it follows the perspective of the mystics that we as humans are the beings who are endowed with the capacity to embody Being on the whole.
 Not only that but, in the terminology of the philosopher Martin Heidegger, we are the being who is concerned with Being as a whole.
 As a particular being or entity (what Heidegger calls the ontic) we are bound up with questions of the ontological (the whole of Being—perhaps the whole of reality or existence).
 Thus, one of the essential relationships that characterizes our lives may be termed the yearning for symmetry between the ontic and the ontological.
 In a less obscure rewording of this idea, we might simply contend that humans want their individual lives to mean something of universal significance.
 This would be like a person saying that ‘my life is the key to understanding Life in general’.

-From the get-go God appears in the Torah as a Creator.
-Since the first Divine activity we read about is that of world creation and with it the creation of life (not to mention the singled out creation of human life), it follows that we should strive to emulate all of these same things.
+From the get-go, God appears in the Torah as a Creator.
+Since the first Divine activity we read about is that of world creation and with it the creation of life (not to mention the singled-out creation of human life), it follows that we should strive to emulate all of these same things.
 In this age of new media and technology, we might come to understand ‘emulate’ as ‘simulate’.
 Can we simulate the process of creating the universe?
 Well, we’re trying.
 This is precisely the reason that billions of dollars were spent on the Large Hadron Collider in Geneva Switzerland.

 As the world’s largest and most expensive science experiment ever, it better be going after something big.
 In fact, this massive particle accelerator is doing just that.
 Scientists want to recreate the Big Bang with which they think the universe came into existence.
-Only, clearly they want to do it on a smaller scale—try a small bang with similar conditions but without the side effects of destroying us and everything in the process.
+Only, clearly, they want to do it on a smaller scale—try a small bang with similar conditions but without the side effects of destroying us and everything in the process.
 Using finely tuned mathematical modeling, the hope is to canvass the creative process that produced the universe in a digital mountain of information that will take years to decode but should hopefully shed some light on how all this stuff works.
 While we will likely be waiting for some time for a book on ‘How to make your own cosmos’ to be published, the important thing is that we are striving to make better and better simulations.

 What about simulating life?
-Synthetic Genomics is the name of a company founded by biologist Craig Venter who had already achieved world fame and a place in the annals of science by being one of first to successively sequence the human genome in 2001.
+Synthetic Genomics is the name of a company founded by biologist Craig Venter who had already achieved world fame and a place in the annals of science by being one of the first to successfully sequence the human genome in 2001.
 Not content with that benchmark achievement, Venter went on to lead a team of researchers to create what has been dubbed the first ‘synthetic life’ in May of 2010.
 This new, single-celled organism whose DNA code was written by a computer, has demonstrated the ability to reproduce and even possess coded ‘watermarks’ with which the scientists can keep tabs on it and its descendants.

 Here comes the punch line of it all.
 Of the scores of rabbis immersed in the secrets of Sefer Yetzirah, one of the most famous was Rabbi Yehudah Loew (1520-1609).
 Known as the Maharal of Prague, Rabbi Loew is perhaps best known for his legendary creation of a Golem.
 The Golem is described as a humanoid creature that was artificially brought to life using the information technology contained within the traditions of Sefer Yetzirah.
-For many historians, the Golem represented the source inspiration for our modern concept of robots as wells as synthetic life and artificial intelligence.
-In various accounts, the process of Golem-making sounds akin to the programing of an information system.
+For many historians, the Golem represented the source inspiration for our modern concept of robots as well as synthetic life and artificial intelligence.
+In various accounts, the process of Golem-making sounds akin to the programming of an information system.
 The combining of this information system with physical substance made for a kind of reprogrammable matter that simulated life on some level.

 While the issues surrounding the kabbalistic traditions of Golem-making are too vast to address at this point, let us suffice to point out some of the foremost venerated scientists who claim to trace their family lineage back to the Maharal.